Sonobeat Milestones II: The '70s +

 James Polk album sessionsMarch 1-3, 1971

-Keyboardist James Polk, whose band James Polk and the Brothers has recorded Sonobeat's 1969 single Stick-To-It-Tive-Ness, returns to Sonobeat's Western Hills Drive studio in northwest Austin to begin work on a potential album, which will use a variety of different musicians on each track.
+Keyboardist James Polk, whose band James Polk and the Brothers records Sonobeat's 1969 single Stick-To-It-Tive-Ness, returns to Sonobeat's Western Hills Drive home-based studio in northwest Austin to begin work on a potential album, using a selection of different Austin musicians on each track.
 Polk's early March sessions yield jazz-funk instrumental covers of On A Clear Day You Can See Forever and Here Come The Judge.

 Bill Miller Group sessionMarch 27, 1971